marbetschar/MLOps_Labs/README.md

 # MLOps

-This is the repository for the labs/tutorials of the lecture Machine Learning Operations (MLOps), ZHAW.
+This is the repository for the labs/tutorials of a course about Machine Learning Operations (MLOps), ZHAW.

 **NOTE:** Labs might still be in the process of being updated, please refresh right before the corresponding lab is touched in the lecture!